aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/export/picture-to-jpg/_index.md

 ---
-title: Export PICTURE to JPG from Excel using Cells Cloud SDK for Android
+title: Export Picture to JPG using Aspose.Cells Cloud Android SDK
-description: Aspose.Cells Cloud REST API support exporting {0} to {1} format files using {2}.
+description: Use Aspose.Cells Cloud Android SDK to quickly export picture objects from Excel worksheets to high‑quality JPG files.
+Try it now with our REST API and sample code.

 ---